idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/sinks.md

 - A sink has $s>0$.
 This removes fluid or heat from the simulation domain;
 - A source has $s<0$.
 This adds fluid or heat to the simulation domain.

-The input parameters for each PorousFlow polyline sink involve a plain text file whose lines are space-separated quantities:
+There are two separate input formats for the PorousFlow polyline sink, where the first requires the location for each point along the line length to be specified and the second requires only a starting location, borehole direction and length.
+The first input format for each point can be supplied by either a plain text file or a reporter.
+In the plain text file each point is specified by a line containing the following space-separated quantities:
 \begin{equation}
 \label{eq:bh_plaintext_format}
 {\mathtt{w_{i}\ x_{i}\ y_{i}\ z_{i}}}